ellen von unwerth is making bavaria sexy again

 How long did you shoot for?

 Well it was really about the seasons.
 We went back three times, but we weren't very lucky with the weather.
 We went to different places, places with very old farms.
 I wanted to capture the traditional ways of doing things.

 I don't know, but so far they seem to like it!
 Bavarian magazines have already covered the book.
 Maybe I cannot go back!
 So far though it's okay.
 We didn't see that many people.

 It feels empowering to walk into a gallery and see images of joyful naked women when female sexuality is so under threat.
 Was that something you were thinking about?

-It's depressing and frightening what's going, and yesterday when I came into the gallery I was like "Wow."
-It's colourful and full of life, and I think that's what I wanted to do.
+It's depressing and frightening what's going on, and yesterday when I came into the gallery I was like, "wow."
+It's colorful and full of life, and I think that's what I wanted to do.

 I'd never thought about dirndls being sexy — is that a German thing?